An Expectation-Maximization Algorithm for Training Clean Diffusion Models from Corrupted Observations: Experiments

 \subsection{Baseline and Training Settings}

 We compare our method with three related baselines: AmbientDiffusion~\cite{daras2023ambient}, SURE-Score~\cite{aali2023solving}, and DPS with clean prior~\cite{chung2022diffusion}.
 AmbientDiffusion and SURE-Score have similar settings to our method, which do not require DMs pre-trained on large-scale clean signals.
+Considering AmbientDiffusion is well-designed for masked observations, we only use it as the baseline of the image inpainting task.
 On the other hand, DPS leverages a pre-trained clean diffusion prior for posterior sampling, so it defines the performance upper bound for our method.

 In our experiments, we randomly select 50 clean images from each dataset to train the initial DMs for the EM iterations.
 AmbientDiffusion is trained with the standard setting in~\cite{daras2023ambient}.
 The key hyper-parameter of SURE-Score, $\sigma_\omega$, is set to the observation noise's standard deviation (0.2 for denoising, and 0.01 for inpainting and deblurring).
 To ensure a fair comparison, we also provide the same 50 clean images for training AmbientDiffusion and SURE-Score.
 Details are in Appendix~\ref{sec:appendix-implementation}.